matti/fixer/README.md

 # fixer

-io.Writer that prefixes, suffixes and infixes
+async io.Writer that prefixes, suffixes and infixes and is thread safe

 ## prefixing